-To use your financial aid funds for purchases at the ACM Bookstore, your financial aid file should be completed before August 1 or you may have to pay out-of-pocket and seek reimbursement.
+To use your financial aid funds for purchases at the ACM Campus Store, your financial aid file should be completed before August 1 or you may have to pay out-of-pocket and seek reimbursement.

 Financial aid files completed after August 1 will be awarded in the order in which they are received.
 ACM must have your correct and completed FAFSA by your last day of enrollment for the academic year.

 *IMPORTANT: If your income has recently changed due to unemployment, divorce, dislocated worker status or other unusual circumstances, provide an explanation and a statement of current estimated total family income.
 Additional documentation will be required at a later date.
 Contact our office if you have questions.

 Students who are selected for Verification by the Federal Government will be notified by the ACM Financial Aid Office through their student email account and may need to provide additional documentation.

 In order to complete your file, you must return all ‘Required Documents’, which can